Arizona vs. Wisconsin College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 Arizona Performance Insights

-- The Wildcats average 93.4 points per game (third in college basketball) while giving up 62.6 per contest (25th in college basketball).
-They have a +216 scoring differential overall and outscore opponents by 30.8 points per game.
+- The Wildcats' +216 scoring differential (outscoring opponents by 30.8 points per game) is a result of scoring 93.4 points per game (third in college basketball) while allowing 62.6 per contest (26th in college basketball).

-- Arizona pulls down 42.7 rebounds per game (second in college basketball) while allowing 25.0 per outing to its opponents.
-It outrebounds opponents by 17.7 boards per game.
+- The 42.7 rebounds per game Arizona averages rank first in the nation, and are 17.7 more than the 25 its opponents collect per outing.

-- Arizona knocks down 8.0 three-pointers per game (135th in college basketball) at a 37.8% rate (46th in college basketball), compared to the 7.4 its opponents make while shooting 31.5% from beyond the arc.
+- Arizona makes 8 three-pointers per game (135th in college basketball) at a 37.8% rate (46th in college basketball), compared to the 7.4 its opponents make while shooting 31.5% from beyond the arc.

-- The Wildcats' 109.0 points per 100 possessions on offense rank 12th in college basketball, and the 73.0 points they allow per 100 possessions rank second in college basketball.
+- The Wildcats rank 12th in college basketball by averaging 109 points per 100 possessions on offense, and defensively are second in college basketball, allowing 73 points per 100 possessions.

-- Arizona has had fewer turnovers than its opponents this season, committing 13.4 per game (288th in college basketball play) while forcing 15.6 (28th in college basketball).
+- Arizona has committed 2.2 fewer turnovers per game than its opponents, averaging 13.4 (288th in college basketball action) while forcing 15.6 (28th in college basketball).

+- The Badgers are outscoring opponents by 10.5 points per game, with a +94 scoring differential overall.
+They put up 73.6 points per game (212th in college basketball) and give up 63.1 per contest (30th in college basketball).

+- The 32.1 rebounds per game Wisconsin accumulates rank 230th in the nation, eight more than the 24.1 its opponents grab.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.